mgreenberry/MS4-sweetsntreats/README.md

 * Contact details (fake) - TO IMPLEMENT

 #### Profile Page
-  1. A log out button which removes user from current session
+  1. Contact detail information
-  2. A set of instructions on how to use the site
+  2. Previous orders made by user
-  3. Contact detail information
+  3. Button to update information if required

 #### **All Products**
   1. All Products - displays all items currently available in the shop.
-Clicking on an item will open up the product detail page.
+Clicking on an item will open up the individual product detail page.

   ```**IF USER LOGGED IN!**```